mydejesus/getting_and_cleaning_data_project/Codebook.md

 tBodyGyroMean
 tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+The complete list of variables of each feature vector is available in 'features.txt' that was part of the file-dowload.

+#  Tidy DataSet